dbca-wa/wastd/docs/specification.rst

 Scope
 -----
-Current scope of WAStD: Strandings of sea turtles and dugongs.
+Current scope of WAStD: Strandings of sea turtles and dugongs;
+turtle track and nest counts.
-Data entry is restricted to trained and trusted admins through "backstage" admin forms.
+Data entry is restricted to trained and trusted admins through "backstage" admin forms as well as automated through mobile data capture for track and nest counts (in production) and strandings (in beta testing).
 WAStD will interact, and eventually integrate with BioSys.

 Departmental business related to turtle strandings: